What is the difference between Pension Trusts and Contract Pensions?

 Tax jurisdiction matters

-The choice of jurisdiction and with it the selection of a Trust or Contract pension is ultimately influenced by things such as the member’s nationality, their country of residence, the type of law their country of origin operates under, as well as the intergovernmental agreements that exist.
-The final choice is often down to the member’s personal preferences and the system they are most comfortable having their assets administered under.
+The choice of jurisdiction and, with it, the selection of a Trust or Contract pension is ultimately influenced by factors such as the member’s nationality, country of residence, the type of law their country of origin operates under, and the intergovernmental agreements that exist.
+The final choice is often down to the member’s preferences and the system they are most comfortable administering their assets.

-If set up in the right jurisdiction, contract-based pensions, like in the case of the Soteria Plan in Guernsey, can offer annuity payments for life while being income-tax free.
-This is a superior option for those who want to have a steady, additional retirement income, which they can enjoy without having to pay taxes on (subject to T&C).
-As in the example of the Guernsey-based plan, which is also a QNUPS, it also offers IHT tax efficiency by being transferable upon death to your beneficiaries and remaining outside of your estate.
+If set up in the right jurisdiction, contract-based pensions, like in the case of the Soteria Plan in Guernsey, can offer annuity payments for life while being income-tax-free.
+This is a superior option for those who want a steady, additional retirement income, which they can enjoy without paying taxes (subject to T&C).
+As in the example of the Guernsey-based plan, which is also a QNUPS, it offers IHT tax efficiency by being transferable upon death to your beneficiaries and remaining outside your estate.

 Leave a Reply